 Commercial roof coating in Worcester

-Replacing a commercial roof can cost several times what a properly specified coating costs, which is why commercial roof coating in Worcester is usually the first option worth ruling in or out when a roof starts showing its age.
-Coating restores weather protection on a sound roof without stripping it, without skips and cranes in the yard, and usually without interrupting whatever happens underneath.
-The phrase “on a sound roof” is doing a lot of work in that sentence, though, and it is the reason we never price a Worcestershire roof without standing on it first.
-Evidence comes before numbers on every job we take.
+You can spend several times more replacing a commercial roof than you would on a properly specified coating.
+That’s why commercial roof coating in Worcester is usually the first option we look at when a roof starts to show its age.
+Coating puts the weather protection back on a sound roof without stripping it.
+No skips, no cranes in the yard, and usually no interruption to what’s happening underneath.
+But the phrase “on a sound roof” is doing a lot of heavy lifting in that sentence, and it’s the reason we never price a Worcestershire roof without standing on it first.
+We get the evidence before we give you the numbers, every time.

 What Worcester’s commercial roofs tend to need

-The commercial stock here runs from older brick workshops and trade units near the city centre and the canal, through to modern steel-framed warehouses on the estates serving the M5 corridor.
-On the newer sheds, the common problems are cut-edge corrosion on profiled metal sheets, failed lap sealants and tired plastisol finishes that have chalked back to a dull, porous surface.
-On older buildings we see more felt and asphalt flat roofs, plus asbestos cement sheeting that has grown porous with age.
-All of these can take a coating system, but the preparation, primers and products differ substantially between them, so the substrate has to be identified and assessed before anything is specified.
+The commercial buildings here range from older brick workshops and trade units near the city centre and the canal, right up to modern steel-framed warehouses on the estates that serve the M5 corridor.
+On the newer sheds, we often see cut-edge corrosion on profiled metal sheets, failed lap sealants, and tired plastisol finishes that have chalked back to a dull, porous surface.
+On older buildings, it’s more common to find felt and asphalt flat roofs, plus asbestos cement sheeting that has grown porous with age.
+All of these can take a coating system, but the preparation, primers, and products are very different for each.
+We have to identify and assess the substrate before we specify anything.

 Survey first, recommendation second

-Our process is deliberately unglamorous.
-We inspect the roof: sheets, laps, fixings, flashings, rooflights, gutters and any internal evidence of leaks.
-We work out what is causing the symptoms you have noticed, then give you a written view on whether coating is the right fix, what repairs and preparation come first, and what outcome you can reasonably expect from the system once it is down.
-The same survey-led approach applies across the county and over its borders, so buildings in Droitwich Spa, Malvern, Evesham and Hereford are all within our usual reach from Worcester.
+Our process is straightforward.
+We inspect the roof: the sheets, laps, fixings, flashings, rooflights, gutters, and any internal signs of leaks.
+We figure out what’s causing the problems you’ve noticed, then give you a written opinion on whether coating is the right fix, what repairs and preparation are needed first, and what you can actually expect from the system once it’s down.
+We take the same survey-led approach across the county and over its borders.
+So, buildings in Droitwich Spa, Malvern, Evesham, and Hereford are all within our usual reach from Worcester.

 The jobs we turn down

-An honest coating contractor turns down coating work, and we do.
+An honest coating contractor will turn down coating work, and we do.
 Metal sheets that have rusted through need replacing, not painting.
-A flat roof with wet insulation below the surface should never be sealed over, because trapped moisture keeps degrading the deck long after the top looks tidy.
-Asbestos cement that has become brittle and friable may be unsafe to prepare at all.
-And where a roof’s problems come from structure rather than surface, such as deflection that causes ponding, a coating will simply sit under standing water and fail early.
-If your roof falls into one of those categories, we will tell you, explain why, and point you towards the repair or replacement route instead.
+You should never seal over a flat roof with wet insulation underneath; trapped moisture will keep degrading the deck long after the top looks tidy.
+Asbestos cement that has become brittle and friable might be unsafe to prepare at all.
+And if a roof’s problems come from the structure rather than the surface, like deflection that causes ponding, a coating will just sit under standing water and fail early.
+If your roof falls into one of those categories, we’ll tell you, explain why, and point you towards the repair or replacement route instead.

 - Saturated flat-roof insulation: dry, strip or overlay first